jonathanmoregard/intender/INSTALL_GUIDE.md

 ## Updating

 - Before switching builds or reinstalling, open Intender → Settings.
-- Click "Export intentions" to download a `.json` backup.
+- Click the "⋯" (more options) button and select "Export Intentions" to download a `.json` backup.
-- After installing the new build, open Settings and click "Import intentions" to restore.
+- After installing the new build, open Settings, click "⋯" and select "Import Intentions" to restore.

 ## Troubleshooting